nlenno1/gym-fit-MS4/README.md

 ## Topology

 This diagram explains how the pages will be linked or accessed from each other.
 The red lines are Admin only access pathways.
-All the blue elements are accessible at all times from the navbar element.
+All the blue elements are accessible at all times from the NavBar element.

 ![Topology Diagram](readme/assets/gym-fit-topology-diagram.png)